Sailing & Rowing

 - Sailing to all points of the wind

-Registration for summer 2016 sailing lessons is now open.
+Registration for summer 2017 sailing lessons opens Monday, April 3.
 Lessons are for teens and adults ages 14 and up.
-Click the link below to register online.

 Learn to Row